prikkprikkprikk/rwatch/README.md

 ## Building the executable

-To create the standalone executable PHAR file, you first need to install [Box]
+To create the standalone executable PHAR file, you first need to install [Box](https://github.com/box-project/box/tree/main) as per their documentation.

+With Box installed, cd into rwatch's root directory (where the `box.json` file resides) and do:

 ```bash
 box compile